HOW TO TAKE A SHOWER

 e) The elbows, wrists, and behind the knees.

-f) Between the toes and all around the feet.
+f) Between the toes (a good brush helps with this) and all around the feet.
 Be sure to do the top of the feet.

 A good idea is to switch hands often – using both the right and the left and to hold the brush.
 This is more relaxing and it helps you to learn coordination using both hands.

 Soaps.
 We highly recommend GrandpaÕs Pine Tar Soap (a bar) or Black African Soap (sold either as a bar or in liquid form).
-These soaps contain many souls, although that may sound unusual.
+These soaps contain many souls, although this may sound unusual.
 They will go to work cleaning the body in unusual ways.
+Always leave soap on the body for at least 2 minutes so it can do its work.

 For shampoo, we suggest J.R.
 LiggettÕs bar shampoo.
 Other pure soaps are also okay.
 Do not use fancy, smelly soaps or shampoo, as most contain somewhat toxic chemicals.